ksu-is/TheCatacombs/projectroadmap.md

  Create Read.me DONE
  Upload code from python_adventure_game DONE
- Clone files to Github Desktop and upload them to Visual Studio DONE Run the code, locate problems under 'Problems' tab Analyze code in Visual Studio, leave comments for each problem Assign each problem to a group member
+ Clone files to Github Desktop and upload them to Visual Studio DONE Add personalized code chjanges of 6 or more.
+DONE
+ Run the code, locate problems under 'Problems' tab Analyze code in Visual Studio, leave comments for each problem Assign each problem to a group member